 Why Should You Learn Linux?

 The answer to why you should learn Linux is that it is a must-know technology with a wide range of applications.
-It is used for embedded systems, mobile phones, and servers, among other uses.
+It is used for embedded systems, mobile phones, and servers, among others.
 Even the Career Karma website is hosted on a Linux server.

 But, even if you’re not interested in systems administration, knowing Linux can still be helpful.
 With a working knowledge of Linux, you’ll be able to navigate the command line more effectively.
 This will assist you in a wide range of technical environments.
 You’ll also have a better understanding of how computers work.